 1. Our Plugins

-1.1 Plugins That Store Personal Info LocallyLink to chapter 1
+1.1 Plugins That Store Personal Info LocallyCopy chapter anchor to clipboard

 Many of our plugins have features built-in that may result in the storing of personal information of your site’s visitors and users in your WordPress database.
 Please note, this personal information is not sent to, or stored here, at WPMU DEV (check here for plugins that may send information to WPMU DEV).
 In most cases, you will be able to see and access the data right inside of the WordPress dashboard in the settings pages for each plugin.
 For example, form entries in Forminator.

 You should be aware of these plugins to ensure that you follow any local laws or regulations when it comes to disclosing to your users what data you store and how you use it.
 You may also need to provide users with copies of this data should it be requested and may need to fully delete the data when asked as well.
 Should you need any help with these requests, please reach out to our support team.